abir-san/ReadingSchool/README.md

-#ReadingSchool

 Reading School involves a pixel scrolling game similar to Champion Island involving crazy lore, quests and tasks.

-Organisation

-You have been invited to help in a PROJECT!

 You can access the Codespace for this project by clicking code and codespace and start working in main.py using the VSC editor.